 Prevalidation

-The FBI requires that the Subscriber (Agency) verifies whether they are still in an authorizing relationship with that person (applicant) —the person is still licensed, is still employed, is still volunteering, etc.
+Before the displaying an ERS (FBI Response) that was received from an RBN (FBI Rap Back Notification), the FBI requires that the subscriber (Agency) verifies they are still in an authorizing relationship with that person (applicant).
+This is a person that is still licensed, is still employed, is still volunteering, etc for that agency.
+An agency verifies their relationship with the applicant by validating their subscription.

-Before displaying an ERS (FBI Response) that was received from an RBN (A FBI Rap Back Notification), an agency must confirm their access to the applicant.
-This is done by validating the subscription.
-This applies only to the display of an RBN for a RBSCVL subscription.

-Agencies utilizing the web service interface [know prevalidation is required] by the following flags:

-If an applicants record is requested and prevalidation is still required, the FBI Response Text

-When: WsFbiResponseRecord.
-PrevalidationRequired=True

-Then: WsFbiResponseRecord.
-ResponseText= NULL
+The requirements of prevalidation are met when the subscription has been validated after the RBN event was generated.
+Prevalidations occur when processing virtually all applicants found on the EVENT_FRB worklist.
+Therefore, agencies should have a process in place to verify their relationship with an applicant before processing the EVENT_FRB worklist.

+To report that an Agency is still in an authorizing relationship with that person, the agency may do either of the following:

+Call the Validate() method before calling GetRecord().

+Call the GetRecord() method, passing validateAction=prevalidate.

+If the requirements of prevalidation are not met, an exception is thrown when GetRecord() is called:

+PREVALIDATION: SID=######## requires validation

 Consolidations

 When a SID is consolidated, a new FBI Rap Back Subscription is established and the old one is canceled.
 A new ERS is returned and may cause the applicant to appear on a worklist.